 Santander PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Santander.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Santander, and this was not demonstrated to you at the point of sale, then you would be due PPI compensation from Santander.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Santander, and this was not clarified to you at the point of sale, then you would be due compensation from Santander.

 Santander UK PLC is owned by Santander Group, based in Spain.
 They started out as 3 well-known companies; Alliance and Leicester, Abbey National and Bradford & Bingley before being acquired by the Santander Group over the years.